|Nutritional Guidelines (per serving)|

 Gather the ingredients.
 Preheat the oven to 375 F/Gas 5/190 C.

-Bring water to a boil in a large pan and add the potatoes.
-Cook until they are soft but not breaking up, for approximately 15 to 20 minutes.
-When soft, drain through a colander.
+Bring water to a boil in a large pot and add the potatoes.
+Cook until they are soft but not breaking up, 15 to 20 minutes.
+Drain through a colander.